AliSajadian/Pro-Microservices-In-Net6-Chapter5/README.md

 # Pro-Microservices-In-Net6-Chapter5

-this is microservice sample from chapter 5 of apress pro microservices in .net 6
+This is microservice sample from chapter 5 of apress pro microservices in .Net 6

+Microservice messaging using RabbitMQ